Lyuji282/VRChat-Avatars-3.0/README.md

 >
 > To change the speed of the follower, you can edit the Speed.anim clips(Local and Remote) inside the Animations/Network folder.
 >
 > Use the [Fix Order](https://github.com/VRLabs/VRChat-Avatars-3.0/releases/download/1/FixOrder.unitypackage) script before uploading or testing.
 Run it again any time the layers related to this package change index order in your FX controller.
-This is so the particle death controllers can reference the correct layers in their VRC Animator Layer Control state behaviors.
+This is so particle death controllers can reference the correct layers in their VRC Animator Layer Control state behaviors.

 </details>